 What are the benefits of selling a home with solar panels?

-Depending on who you ask, there are countless reasons a person wants to go solar, and the benefits may differ for each.
+Depending on who you ask, a person wants to go solar for countless reasons, and the benefits may differ for each.

 When the time comes to sell your home, whatever the reason, you most likely want to receive the biggest offer.
 Solar may add value to a home, and a Berkeley Lab study found that buyers were willing to pay $15,000 more for a home with a solar system.

 A solar system may increase your home’s value and help it sell 20% faster.
-This means everyone benefits, including appraisers, real estate agents, mortgage lenders, sellers, buyers, and the environment.
+Everyone benefits, including appraisers, real estate agents, mortgage lenders, sellers, buyers, and the environment.
 One common value point, especially as fossil fuel costs continue to climb, is the promise of lower or no electric bills.

 As a seller, you can inform the new buyer of the cost savings you currently receive on your electric bill with your clean energy source.
 The knowledge of a reduced carbon footprint is another selling point for some buyers.
 Sellers now have the advantage of selling their home at a higher price point, at a faster rate, with the potential to receive their total ROI of what they put into the system.